wesmadrigal/datanectar/README.md

 * The <i>Task</i> classes within the chain.py file must be suffixed with <b>Task</b> Ex. (<b>TestS3Task, DownstreamTask, ETLTask</b>).
 If these schema and taxonomy are not followed, there will be no API availability at (http://localhost:5000/api/chains or your custom project URI in production).

-### Bridging the gap between data science and software engineering
-Likely the biggest issue I've had working with data scientists over the years is the transition from data science to production ready code.
-In most places the data scientists explore the data and build their models, then hand the code off to software engineers to rewrite / wrap in something production ready.
-This often proves to be nontrivial, error-prone, and quite frankly a horrible use of software engineering time.
-The datanectar project aims to eliminate this friction and allow the data scientists to plug directly into the <b>NectarS3Task</b> (or your custom luigi.Task child) and get out of the box all of the above (logging, atomic availability of results with hashed tags, logs, api access, visualization, etc.).

 ## Local Setup
 * checkout the project `git clone https://github.com/wesmadrigal/datanectar`